Jitter Sensing and Control for Multi-Plane Phase Retrieval: Summary and Concluding Remarks

 \section{Summary and Concluding Remarks}

 This work shows that tip/tilt can be extracted concurrently with high-order phase retrieval using only the internal optics of the nlCWFS, without relying on quad-cells or additional cameras.
-Building on previous numerical work, which showed tip/tilt reconstruction accuracy of $\pm 0.3\,\lambda/D$, we have validated theoretical approaches in a laboratory setting, achieving comparable results of $\pm0.1\,\lambda/D$ for an unaberrated beam and better than $\sim0.5 \;\lambda/D$ in the presence of aberrations.
+Building on previous numerical work, which showed tip/tilt reconstruction accuracy of $\pm 0.3\,\lambda/D$, we have validated theoretical approaches in a laboratory setting, achieving comparable results of $\pm0.1\,\lambda/D$ for an unaberrated beam and better than $\sim\pm0.5 \;\lambda/D$ in the presence of aberrations.
 The experiments corroborate that the outer planes provide the best estimate of tip/tilt due to the longer lever arm.
 Across different experiments, the simple WA centroiding method proved to be an accurate and reliable estimator for detecting tip/tilt offsets.

 These results support a vision of a closed-loop AO system in which tip/tilt compensation is integrated directly into the nlCWFS reconstruction pipeline.
 Such a feedback loop would iteratively improve both wavefront correction and centroid estimation: tip/tilt correction by the FSM flattens the wavefront, leading to more accurate reconstructions, which in turn enhance centroid estimates and further reduce pointing jitter.
-Future work will focus on implementing this feedback into a real-time FSM and deformable mirror correction system.
+In this work, we have demonstrated closed-loop FSM control for tip/tilt correction.
+Future efforts will focus on (i) optimizing the closed-loop control sequence to achieve faster operation; (ii) quantitatively validating the positive feedback loop through a more detailed analysis of wavefront error before and after tip/tilt correction; and (iii) extending this capability to operate in tandem with deformable mirror--based high-order correction.